A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Framework and definitions

-In {\em cliff-weak-sparsity} case, existing Bootstrap methods, e.g., Bootstrap Lasso+OLS proposed in \cite{Liu2013}, give very poor coverage probabilities for the small but non-zero regression coefficients (coverage probabilities are often lower than $0.5$ for $95\%$ confidence interval).
-This happens because the small elements are seldom selected by the Lasso.
-Therefore a large fraction of the Bootstrap Lasso+OLS estimates for these elements are 0, producing zero-length and non-coverage confidence intervals like $[0,0]$.
-To fix this problem, we need to increase the variance of our estimates for small coefficients whose corresponding predictors are missed by the Lasso.
-This is the motivation for the Lasso+Partial Ridge (LPR) estimator proposed in this paper.
+In case of the {\em cliff-weak-sparsity}, existing bootstrap methods, such as bootstrap lasso+ols, give very poor coverage probabilities for the small, but nonzero regression coefficients because they are seldom selected by the lasso.
+Hence, a large fraction of the bootstrap lasso+ols estimates are zero, producing zero-length noncoverage confidence intervals, such as $[0,0]$.
+To fix this problem, we need to increase the variance of our estimates for small coefficients with corresponding predictors that are missed by the lasso.
+This is the motivation for the \LPR{} estimator proposed in this paper.

-The LPR estimator is a two-stage estimator that adopts \JL{the} Lasso to select predictors and then \hanzhongg{refits the coefficients by \JL{the} Partial Ridge\JL{, which} is defined to minimize the empirical $l_2$ loss with no penalty \JL{on the selected predictors but an $l_2$ penalty on the unselected predictors, so as to reduce the bias of the coefficient estimates of the selected predictors while increasing the variance of the coefficient estimates of the unselected predictors}.} \liu{The $l_2$ penalty (as used in Ridge regression \cite{Hoerl1970}) is used because it regularizes the coefficient estimates without imposing sparsity.} Formally, let $\hat S = \left\{ j \in \{1,2,...,p\}:\ (\hat \beta_{\textnormal{Lasso}})_j \neq 0 \right\}$ be the set of selected predictors by the Lasso, then we define the LPR estimator as: $\lambda_2$ is a tuning parameter generally depending on $n$, but we omit the dependence in the notation for simplicity.
+The \LPR{} estimator is a two-stage estimator.
+It adopts \JL{the} lasso to select the predictors, and then \hanzhongg{refits the coefficients using \JL{the} partial ridge.
+The latter is defined to minimize the empirical $l_2$ loss with no penalty \JL{on the selected predictors, but with an $l_2$ penalty on the unselected predictors.
+This reduces the bias of the coefficient estimates of the selected predictors, while increasing the variance of the coefficient estimates of the unselected predictors}.} \liu{The $l_2$ penalty (as used in a ridge regression \citep{Hoerl1970}) is used because it regularizes the coefficient estimates without imposing sparsity.} Formally, \hanzhongsepsec{let $S = \{ j \in \{1,\ldots,p\}:\ \beta^0_j \neq 0 \}$ be the support set of $\beta^0$}, and let $\hat S = \{ j \in \{1,\ldots,p\}:\ (\hat \beta_{\textnormal{lasso}})_j \neq 0 \}$ be the set of predictors selected by the lasso.
+Then, we define the \LPR{} estimator as Here, $\lambda_2$ is a tuning parameter that, in general, depends on $n$, but we omit the dependence in the notation, for simplicity.
 Our simulations in Section \ref{sec:simulation} show that fixing $\lambda_{2}$ at $O(1/n)$ works quite well for a range of error variance levels.
-For the sake of simplicity, we set $\lambda_2 = 1/n$ in this paper with the understanding that further research should be done on the selection of $\lambda_{2}$.
+For the sake of simplicity, we set $\lambda_2 = 1/n$, with the understanding that further research should be done on the selection of $\lambda_{2}$.